ukama/ukama/systems/data-plan/README.md

 Data Plan system manage all the sim packages and base rates functionality.
 Data Plan system will include 2 micro services:

-- Base rate microservice
+- Base rate sub-system
-- Packages microservice
+- Packages sub-system

-## Base rate microservice
+## Base rate sub-system

-Base rate microservice is responsibe of:
+Base rate sub-system is responsibe of:

 - Populating rates in DB from CSV
 - Provide rates with some optional and require filters